Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 Calling it a ``species of quantity'' Stein [1990, p.
-167] formalized Eudoxus' notion of a kind of magnitude (henceforth a kind) [cf. Avigad et al. [2009] p.
+167] formalized Eudoxus' notion of a kind of magnitude (henceforth a kind) [cf. De Morgan [1836] pp. 2-6 and Avigad et al. [2009] p.
 722].
-Slightly modifying Stein's formalization and requiring the Archimedean principle to hold, an ordered quadruple $\mathbf{K}=<K,+,<, \stackrel{.}{-}>$ is said to be a kind if it satisfies: \begin{enumerate} \item[(i)] $<K,+>$ is a commutative semigroup. \item[(ii)] $x<y\leftrightarrow \exists z(y=x+z).$ Hence $<$ is transitive. \item[(iii)] $<$ is irreflexive and trichotomous. \item[(iv)] $\stackrel{.}{-}(x,y,z)\leftrightarrow x=y+z$.
-In this case it may be written that $x\stackrel{.}{-}y=z$, \qquad for uniqueness see below. \item[(v)] $<$ is Archimedean. \end{enumerate}
+Slightly modifying Stein's formalization and requiring the Archimedean principle to hold, an ordered quadruple $\mathbf{K}=<K,+,<, \stackrel{.}{-}>$, where $+$, $<$, $\stackrel{.}{-}$ are, respectively, a binary operation, a binary relation, and a ternary relation on $K$, is said to be a kind of magnitude or simply, a kind if it satisfies: \begin{enumerate} \item[(i)] $<K,+>$ is a commutative semigroup. \item[(ii)] $x<y\leftrightarrow \exists z(y=x+z).$ Hence $<$ is transitive. \item[(iii)] $<$ is irreflexive and trichotomous. \item[(iv)] $\stackrel{.}{-}(x,y,z)\leftrightarrow x=y+z$.
+In this case it may be written that $x\stackrel{.}{-}y=z$, for uniqueness see below. \item[(v)] $<$ is Archimedean. \end{enumerate}

-This entails that $\mathbf{K}$ is an Archimedean strictly linearly ordered cancellative commutative semigroup with partial subtraction. $K$ is said to be the universe of $\mathbf{K}$, and is denoted also by ``$|\mathbf{K}|$''. $ \mathbf{K}$ is said to be a quasi-kind if it satisfies (i) - (iv).
-A quasi-kind $\mathbf{K}$ is Archimedean (hence a kind) iff every pair of elements of $|\mathbf{K|}$ have a ratio to one another.
-If $x,y(\epsilon | \mathbf{K|)}$ do not have a ratio to one another, then every multiple of $x$ , say, is less than $y$.
-In this case $x$ is said to be infinitesimal relative to $y$ and $y$ is infinite relative to $x$.
+This entails that $\mathbf{K}$ is an Archimedean strictly linearly ordered cancellative commutative semigroup with partial subtraction. $K$ is said to be the universe of $\mathbf{K}$, and is denoted also by ``$|\mathbf{K}|$''.
+As usual, the converse of $<$ is denoted by $">"$.
+Similar terminology will henceforth be made use of without further notice.

 A simple example of a kind is $\Bbb{N}^{*}$ (the non-zero natural numbers) with the usual addition ($<$ , $\stackrel{.}{-}$ are definable).
-Nevertheless Euclid [ 1956] did not consider it so.
+Nevertheless Euclid [ 1956] only implicitly considered it to be so [cf. Prop.
+X.5 of Euclid [1956, vol. 3, p.
+24]].
 Instead of the general definition of proportion (definition V.6 of Euclid [1956, vol. 2, p.
-114]) $ \mathbf{N}^{*}$ was given a special one (definition VII.20 of Euclid [1956, vol. 2, p.
+114]), $ \Bbb{N}^{*}$ was given a special one (definition VII.20 of Euclid [1956, vol. 2, p.
 278]) which is equivalent, in this case, to the general definition but easier to apply.

 Neither the cardinals with cardinal addition, nor the ordinals with ordinal addition, nor the positive reals with the usual multiplication can be expanded to become a kind.